 1. Assign those with experience to close out legacy projects.

 Take advantage of the expertise of staff who’ve previously managed grants to completion by assigning them to help close legacy projects.
 A percentage of the total dollars from disaster funds is allocated for management costs and is disbursed during the life of the disaster.
 Funding should be managed to ensure sufficient funds for closeout implementation are available.
-Capitalizing on the experience of private sector contractors can also help ensure sufficient experienced staffing to complete the closeout cycle without straining resources assigned to current disasters.
+Capitalizing on the experience of private sector contractors with grants management expertise can also help ensure sufficient experienced staffing to complete the closeout cycle without straining resources assigned to current disasters.

 2. Render decisions based on final deadlines.